wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;Does your world affect mine?

 **M:**&ensp;At one point only — at the point of the *now*.
-It gives it momentary beïng, a fleeting sense of reälity.
+It gives it momentary beïng, a fleeting sense of reality.
 In full awareness the contact is established.
 It needs effortless, unself-conscious attention.

 **Q:**&ensp;Is not attention an attitude of mind?